How can you provide this flat-fee MLS service so inexpensively?

 You will receive a copy of your MLS listing and you may make any changes you like, provided the changes are acceptable to the rules and regulations of your local MLS and Board of Realtors.

-In most cases you will be contacted by a licensed Realtor for showing instructions.
-If an individual contacts you on their own, It’s always a good idea to get the buyer’s name and phone number in advance, so that you can confirm the appointment and follow up after the showing.
+If an individual contacts and works with you on their own, It’s always a good idea to get the buyer’s name and phone number in advance, so that you can confirm the appointment and follow up after the showing.
 Potential buyers tend to show up for the appointment more often when they know you have their phone number.

 Be sure to ask about their financing arrangements before you agree to show your home.
 Showing your home to financially unqualified buyers can be a major waste of time.
 Remember, there is a big difference between”pre-qualified” and “pre-approved” with regard to mortgage financing.
 One is a “looks good” statement, while the other is an actual commitment to fund a loan.
 Learn more about Showing Your Home.